rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Inventory/Master_Inventory/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- The <code>page.tsx</code> file in the <code>frontend/app/Features/Inventory/Master_Inventory</code> directory serves as the main interface for managing and viewing inventory data within the application<br>- It provides a comprehensive inventory dashboard that enables users to visualize, search, filter, and perform actions on inventory items<br>- This component integrates various hooks and APIs to fetch inventory settings and data, ensuring real-time updates and interactivity<br>- Overall, it facilitates efficient inventory oversight, supporting tasks such as stock monitoring, categorization, and status management, thereby forming a critical part of the applications inventory management architecture.</td>
+													<td style='padding: 8px;'>- Inventory Master PageThis file defines the main interface for managing inventory items within the application<br>- It provides users with a comprehensive view of the inventory, including functionalities for searching, filtering, sorting, and performing actions such as editing or deleting inventory records<br>- The page integrates various UI components and hooks to fetch and display inventory data, ensuring a responsive and user-friendly experience<br>- Overall, it serves as the central hub for inventory management, enabling efficient oversight and updates of stock information within the broader system architecture.</td>
 												</tr>
 											</table>
 											<!-- Add_Inventory Submodule -->